rob-vdb/rob-vdb/README.md

 # Introduction

 ## About 👋
 - Hi!
-I’m Robin, and I'm a Data Scientist.
+I’m Robin, and I'm a Data Science graduate.

-## Interests 👀
-- I’m interested in Data Science, Data Analytics, & Maching Learning!

 ## Currently Learning 🌱
 - I’m currently learning more about Data Structures and Algorithms through this [course by the University of California, San Diego on Coursera](https://www.coursera.org/specializations/data-structures-algorithms).